How to Choose the Best Hair Loss Treatments and Medications

 Minoxidil (you might know it by the brand name Rogaine) is one of the most widely used topical hair treatments available for both women and men.
 It’s the primary active ingredient in several over-the-counter topical treatments, from foams to serums.
 Our experts recommend minoxidil because its results are backed by research.
 Though it can be messy to apply, it is more affordable than other hair loss treatments, like finasteride and spironolactone.

 Oral minoxidil is FDA-approved to treat severe hypertension.
-While dermatologists often prescribe it as an off-label hair loss treatment, it is not yet FDA-approved for this purpose.
+While dermatologists often prescribe it off-label for hair loss, it is not yet FDA-approved for this purpose.

 Minoxidil